danisrcnl/ML-routing/README.md

 p4c is a reference compiler for the P4 programming language.
 It's been modified to support custom extern implementation basing on [this repository](https://github.com/engjefersonsantiago/p4-programs).

 ### Reinforcement Learning (rl)
-Directory in charge of storing all the code relative to the interaction with baselines.
+Directory in charge of storing all the code relative to the interaction with baselines, guide to its installation and to gym-custom-environments creation.
+Also the implementation of the Network Environment created to interact with baselines is there.

 ## How to install